 My academic background is in climate science and the impacts of climate change such as global warming and ocean acidification pose the most imminent threats to humanity today.
 The solution is to transition the world away from fossil fuels to renewable energy, and solar power is the most deployable, affordable, accessible type of renewable energy.

-In 2014 I moved to South Africa for a job with a solar company, and I was struck by the fact that such few rooftops had solar panels installed, despite South Africa being one of the sunniest regions on Earth.
+In 2014 I moved to South Africa for a job with a solar company, and I was struck by the fact that so few rooftops had solar panels installed, despite South Africa being one of the sunniest regions on Earth.
 After some research and investigation, I realized financing was the most common roadblock to solar deployment in South Africa, and the nascent bitcoin/blockchain technology provided a means to address this.
-It was at that point that I decided to leave my job and start Sun Exchange to close the funding gap for commercial and community scale solar projects.
+It was at that point that I decided to leave my job and start Sun Exchange to close the funding gap for commercial and community-scale solar projects.

 How has Sun Exchange navigated the complex problems with laws in the new era of cryptocurrencies and blockchain energy systems?

 Sun Exchange’s primary use of blockchain technology is the use of blockchain-based payments (Bitcoin) for transactions when Sun Exchange members purchase solar cells or receive rental income from the solar cells they own.
-Thankfully, Bitcoin is widely accepted across the globe as a legitimate currency, with super fast and ultra secure payments, that can be sent in miniscule amounts.
+Thankfully, Bitcoin is widely accepted across the globe as a legitimate currency, with super fast and ultra-secure payments, that can be sent in minuscule amounts.
 We are simply leveraging the payments features of cryptocurrency, and that means we deal with much less red tape than, say, a peer-to-peer energy trading platform.

-In the absence of clear regulations, we preempt and self police the requirements that would likely be applied to the business, such as performing detailed KYC and AML checks on our users and holding users’ cryptocurrency in cold storage.
+In the absence of clear regulations, we preempt and self-police the requirements that would likely be applied to the business, such as performing detailed KYC and AML checks on our users and holding users’ cryptocurrency in cold storage.
 And of course, as any other responsible business should, we work with knowledgeable legal, finance and engineering professionals to ensure we remain compliant across the board as we scale in size and geographically.